Wednesday, August 4, 2010

 Being 14 I hadn't the faintest clue how to react to my subsequent emotions and thoughts.
 Was this relationship legally binding?
 Is she pregnant?
 If so, what kind of father would I be not knowing how to fist fight or change my own oil, let alone work for a living?
 So I avoided Danielle for a while till she wrote me a letter explaining how I was an asshole.
 I later apologized for my behavior and we became friends again.
 Shortly after, she moved to an apartment on Maryland Parkway to start working her magic on UNLV's student body and it's students bodies.

 I lost contact with Danielle till recently when a friend told me she was on Facebook.
 Not looking to revive anything, or drudge up the past, but only say hi, I contacted her.
 To my astonishment, she had no clue as to who I was, not even a hint of recollection.
 I guess the adage of "you always remember your first"does not apply to the deflowerer.
 I attempted to explain who I was to her and that I wasn't on a "what does it all mean" trip, finding myself playing ex-girlfriend bounty hunter as to explain my present day actions or mistakes.
 I simply wanted to say hello.
 And she couldn't remember me, my name, those ravaging 5 seconds or the subsequent awkwardness.
-She told me she was a school teacher in Oregon, a mother of 2 and a married woman.
+She told me she was a school teacher somewhere in the Midwest, a mother of 12 and a married woman.
 She explained to me that she had long forgotten about most of her past in Las Vegas and apologized for not remembering who I was, but she hoped she was "good for me" that night.
 And that was that.
 I had been reduced to a notch on a headboard that had been worn off by the shifting scales of morales and time, which is fine.
-And here's to you, Mrs. Friemuth.
+And here's to you, Mrs. D.